websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-display-page-templates/publishing-content-with-display-pages.md

     ![Select a specific display page template to configure a display page template.](./publishing-content-with-display-pages/images/01.png)

-1. Click the *Select* button, and select the Display Page Template and click *Done*.
+1. Click the *Select* button, and then select the Display Page Template and click *Done*.

     When editing the content, you can preview what the display page looks like with the *Preview* (![Preview Template](../../../images/icon-preview.png)) button located next to the selected Display Page Template.